rocketgeek/wp-members-dev/readme.txt

 == Upgrade Notice ==

-WP-Members 3.4.9 is a series of security updates, along with a series of bug fix patches.
-Backup prior to upgrading is recommended, but rollback is possible.
+WP-Members 3.5.0 is a major update.
 See changelog for a list of updates.
 Minimum WP version is 4.0.

 == Screenshots ==